Skip to main content

 On behalf of Defra, the FSA (FSS/DAERA) ensures an establishment approved for export continues to maintain the terms and conditions of the export approval.

-Audits will be carried out by Export Veterinary Auditors (EVAs) or Veterinary Auditors (VAs) specifically trained on Non-EU exports.
-The audit report will be submitted to the Approvals Team and sent to the FBO.
+Updated [Audits will be carried out by Export Veterinary Auditors (EVAs) or Veterinary Auditors (VAs), specifically trained on Non-EU exports.
+The audit report will be submitted to the Approvals Team, who will store it securely and distribute it to the FBO, FSA/LAs and Veterinary Delivery Partners (VDPS) by e-mail.]

 A Non-EU exports audit report template can be found in Annex 5.